-In this wonderful online course learn from one of the best, David Jarvinen!
-David walks any level of student through the steps of creating a wonderful mosaic art project that can be displayed so that light shines through.
-In this unique style of creating a mosaic using a clear glass substrate, David teaches students how to create a design that is used on both sides of the glass.
-He explains his techniques for cutting the glass, the best adhesive for this project and how to grout it.
-David shares a variety of different completed projects to give students ideas and inspiration to create the circles of light.
+In this wonderful online course, students will learn from one of the best, David Jarvinen!
+David instructs students from all levels through the creative steps of this wonderful project that light will shine through.
+In this unique style that uses a clear glass substrate, David teaches students how to create a design that is used on both sides of the glass.
+He explains his techniques for cutting the glass, the best adhesive for this project, and how to complete it with grout.
+David shares a variety of different completed projects which will give students ideas and inspiration for creating with the circles of light.

-Students will learn how to work on a clear glass substrate either circle or square.
-You will learn how to cut certain shapes of colored glass including, flower petals, leaves and branches of a tree.
+David teaches students how to work on either a circle or square shape clear glass substrate.
+Students will learn how to cut certain shapes of colored glass including flower petals, leaves, and tree branches.
 Students only need one cutting tool (mosaic wheel nippers).
-Few materials are necessary to complete this fun, colorful and creative project.
-This is achievable for the beginner to the advanced.
+Few materials are necessary to complete this fun, colorful, and creative project.
+This is achievable for the beginner to the advanced mosaic artist.

 I came to the mosaic industry through ceramic tile contracting and a couple of clay artists.
 Our business was remodeling kitchens and baths with ceramic and glass tile, and doing tile jobs most other contractors wouldn’t.
 This led to a reputation for being creative.